openbmc/openbmc/poky/documentation/bsp-guide/bsp.rst

 are separate components that could be combined in certain end products.

-Before looking at the recommended form for the directory structure inside a BSP layer, you should be aware that some requirements do exist in order for a BSP layer to be considered compliant with the Yocto Project.
+Before looking at the recommended form for the directory structure inside a BSP layer, you should be aware that there are some requirements in order for a BSP layer to be considered compliant with the Yocto Project.
 For that list of requirements, see the ":ref:`bsp-guide/bsp:released bsp requirements`" section.